-Consisting of American sister Karen Carpenter and brother Richard Carpenter.
-The Carpenters were the #1 selling American music act of the 1970s.
-Though often referred to by the public as "The Carpenters", the duo's official name on authorized recordings and press materials is simply Carpenters, without the definite article.
+An American duo consisting of sister Karen Carpenter and brother Richard Carpenter.
+Carpenters were the #1 selling American music act of the 1970s.
+Though often referred to as "The Carpenters", their name on official releases and press materials was "Carpenters".
 During a period in the 1970s when louder and wilder rock was in great demand, Richard and Karen produced a distinctively soft musical style that made them among the best-selling music artists of all time.

-Carpenters' melodic pop produced a record-breaking run of hit recordings on the American Top 40 and Adult Contemporary charts, and they became leading sellers in the soft rock, easy listening and adult contemporary genres.
+Carpenters' melodic pop, produced a record-breaking run of hits on the American Top 40 and Adult Contemporary charts, and they became leading sellers in the soft rock, easy listening and adult contemporary genres.
 Carpenters had three #1 singles on the Billboard Hot 100 and fifteen #1 hits on the Adult Contemporary Chart.
 In addition, they had twelve top 10 singles (including their #1 hits).
 To date, Carpenters' album and single sales total more than 100 million units.